halvisg/Master_thesis_VANET_testbed/README.md

 5. Run example
 An example scenario is included in the /code folder.
 Scenarios like this can be created with for instance netedit.

+TODO: Add correct path to scenario and sumo-gui